 Can I Make My Own Substrate?

-Don’t let the term scare you; substrate is just a fancy term for a substance that allows the mushrooms to grow.
-Some growing kits come with substrate, but you can easily make your own with straw or cardboard.
+Don’t let the term scare you; the substrate is just a fancy term for a substance that allows the mushrooms to grow.
+Some growing kits come with the substrate, but you can easily make your own with straw or cardboard.
 There are plenty of online tutorials that can instruct you.